 Ingredients: AQUA /WATER, ASCORBIC ACID, CYCLOHEXASILOXANE, GLYCERIN, ALCOHOL DENAT., POTASSIUM HYDROXIDE, POLYMETHYLSILSESQUIOXANE, POLYSILICONE-11, DIMETHICONE, PROPYLENE GLYCOL, PENTAERYTHRITYL TETRAETHYLHEXANOATE, C13-14 ISOPARAFFIN, PEG-20 METHYL GLUCOSE SESQUISTEARATE, SODIUM HYALURONATE, ADENOSINE, POLOXAMER 338, AMMONIUM POLYACRYLOYLDIMETHYL TAURATE, DISODIUM EDTA, HYDROLYZED, HYALURONIC ACID, CAPRYLYL GLYCOL, LAURETH-7, ACETYL DIPEPTIDE-1 CETYL ESTER, XANTHAN GUM, TOLUENE SULFONICACID, POLYACRYLAMIDE, TOCOPHEROL, SALICYLIC ACID, PARFUM / FRAGRANCE (LRP UK)

-La Roche-Posay Active C10 Serum retails for about €45, available from feelunique.com.
+La Roche-Posay’s Active C10 Serum retails for about €45, available at feelunique.com.